Last Updated: 1/10/24 | January 10th, 2024

-TV shows like Saturday Night Live, The View, Late Night with Stephen Colbert, The Daily Show, Last Week Tonight, and Late Night with Jimmy Fallon offer free tickets to their tapings (although they must be reserved well in advance).
-It can be very difficult to get tickets so try to get tickets for multiple shows to increase your odds.
-For more details, see the website of each show for details and to make reservations.
+TV shows like Saturday Night Live, The View, The Late Show with Stephen Colbert, The Daily Show, Last Week Tonight, Late Night with Seth Meyers, and The Tonight Show with Jimmy Fallon all offer free tickets to their tapings.
+Tickets need to be reserved long in advance so you’ll need to plan ahead but if you do, you’ll be rewarded with a pretty cool and unique experience.
+For taping details, see each show’s website for specific details and information on making reservations.

 Walk through the narrow aisle of the Je Bon Sushi restaurant in the East Village, and head down the tiny stairway to find this hidden dinner theater.
 This four-person improv comedy competition takes place within the structure of a high-energy Japanese game show, with slapstick theatrical performances.
 Go with friends to enjoy some sushi, sake shots, and a night of ridiculous fun.

-Since 1987, this diner is home to an incredible waitstaff of singers and dancers.
+Since 1987, this diner has been home to an incredible waitstaff of singers and dancers.
 Between tours and musical performances, actors and actresses wait tables at Ellen’s, where they belt out songs as they serve you slightly pricey, very American diner food (think shakes, burgers, and lasagna) in uniforms from the 1950s.
-It’s incredibly cheesy but good fun — especially if you’re a theatre fan!
+It’s incredibly cheesy but good fun — especially if you’re a theater fan!

 No matter how long you’re here for — and no matter what you’re interested in — New York City will have something for you.
-While it’s not the most budget-friendly city in the country, there are plenty of free activities and lots of cheap things to see and do to keep you busy and entertained.
+While it’s not the most budget-friendly city in the country, there are plenty of free activities, lots of budget-friendly things to see and do, and cheap eats to keep you busy, entertained, and well-fed.